Adithyapurushothaman/e_commerce_app/README.md

 - for change the device theme for app theme change
 - change the device Language to "Spanish" for Language change

+- For adding new locale
+ run Flutter Intl: Add Locale

+ add the corresponding .arb file , then save it and run
+ # dart run build_runner build